All the signs are there.

 The air feels a bit crisper and cooler.
 The scent of pumpkin spice lingers in coffee shops.
 Conversations about 2019 budgets float around the office.
 That can only mean one thing: the holiday season is approaching!
 We love the holidays at Blueboard because — while it’s important to demonstrate gratitude to your employees throughout the year — this season is an especially relevant time to show your team how much you appreciate their hard work.

 However, as an HR leader at your company, you might feel a bit stuck.
 How can you demonstrate gratitude to your employees outside of the typical and — let’s be honest — boring methods of saying “thank you” like the standard gift card or weekly staff meeting shoutout?
-To help you get the creative juices flowing, here are some fun ideas we put together of how to demonstrate gratitude to your employees this holiday season:
+To help you get the creative juices flowing, here are some fun ideas we put together of how to demonstrate gratitude to your employees this holiday season with employee awards ideas:

 Or give your employees a small budget for a gift exchange.
 Or plan a fun holiday movie and snack night.
 It’s totally up to you — the most important point is that you’re hosting an enjoyable activity to thank your employees, while giving the whole team a chance to bond.
 This is also a great opportunity to start a new company tradition, which can strengthen your existing culture and give employees something to look forward to every year.